bitfield/script/README.md

 contents, err := script.File("test.txt").String()
 ```

-Note that `String()`, like all sinks, consumes the complete output of the pipe, closing the input reader if appropriate.
+Note that `String()`, like all sinks, consumes the complete output of the pipe, which closes the input reader automatically.
 Therefore, calling `String()` (or any other sink method) again on the same pipe will return an error:

 ```go
 p := script.File("test.txt")